purescript-contrib/pulp/README.md

   output file using `--to`; the default is to output the bundle to stdout, which is convenient for doing things like `pulp browserify |
   uglifyjs -c`.
-* `pulp docgen` generates a project documentation file using PureScript's `docgen` command.
+* `pulp docs` generates a project documentation file using PureScript's `psc-docs` command.
 * `pulp psci` launches a PureScript REPL using `psci` with the project's modules and dependencies installed.